mobiusfund/investing/README.md

 The initial phase at launch was to optimize staking strategies in the Tao/Alpha ecosystem, by the community and for the community.
 Phase II US stocks was launched in July 2025.

+[88 Quant Fund](https://db.investing88.ai/88-quant-fund) was launched in December 2025, a Tao/Alpha hedge fund powered by the subnet.

 The business model and innovations will apply across other assets and markets including crypto, forex, commodities, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.

 Please reference the comprehensive [overview](https://github.com/mobiusfund/investing/blob/main/Investing/doc/Subnet88.md) for further info.